gpoore/text2qti/README.md

 There is also support for a quiz title and description, as well as question titles, point values, and feedback.
-Note that unlike most other text, titles like quiz and question titles are treated as plain text, not Markdown, due to the QTI format.  **Also note that Canvas apparently ignores the quiz description and question titles.**  Question point values must be positive integers or half-integers.
+Note that unlike most other text, titles like quiz and question titles are treated as plain text, not Markdown, due to the QTI format.  **Also note that Canvas correctly shows question titles within its quiz editor for instructors, but always replaces them with titles like "Question 1" in the student view.**  Question point values must be positive integers or half-integers.

 ```
 Quiz title: Addition